Entertainer Exclusive Part 1: David Guetta Talks Hip Hop Culture and Lucky Number 7

 DG: Not really.
 Sometimes I will write with a male artist and we will have a female artist sing it.
 This happens a lot, or even the other way around.
 If you want to go higher in the notes, of course, you would do that with a female artist.
 Also, you’re not going to necessarily tell the same story in the music with a male artist versus female, even though things are changing, and I love this (laughs)!
 I think that things are a little bit less stereotyped right now.

 AK: Tell me about this special creative synergy that you and Sia share?

-Check back in for Entertainer Exclusive Part 2: David Guetta Talks Hip Hop Culture and Lucky Number 7
+Click here for our Entertainer Exclusive Part 2: David Guetta Talks Hip Hop Culture and Lucky Number 7

 Photo Credits: Joseph Abound (album cover), Guerin Blask, Ellen von Unwerth